Battle of St Fagans

-The Battle of St Fagans took place near the village of St Fagans in South Glamorgan on 8 May 1648 during the Second English Civil War.
-A detachment from the New Model Army defeated a Royalist force largely composed of mutinous former Parliamentarian soldiers.
-Victory largely ended significant Royalist resistance in Wales.
+The Battle of St Fagans took place on 8 May 1648 near St Fagans in South Glamorgan, during the Second English Civil War.
+A detachment from the veteran Parliamentarian New Model Army defeated a Royalist force primarily composed of mutinous former Parliamentarian soldiers, and ill-equipped levies.
+Their defeat ended significant Royalist resistance in Wales.

 Background

-Wales was regarded as a sensitive area by Parliament, since most of it had been Royalist during the First English Civil War.
-Their anxiety increased after the interception of messages from the Irish Confederacy offering support to Charles I.

-Royalist control of Cardiff and Milford Haven would potentially allow them to ship troops from Ireland to England.
-At the same time, the leaders of the New Model Army viewed the local commanders, John Poyer and Rowland Laugharne, as sympathetic to their opponents in Parliament, and thus unreliable.
-In July, Colonel Thomas Horton was sent with around 3,000 men to replace Laugharne, and secure these positions.
+Much of Wales had been a Royalist stronghold during the First English Civil War, and was thus considered a sensitive area by Parliament.
+Concern increased after messages were intercepted from the Irish Confederacy offering support to Charles I, since Royalist control of Cardiff and Milford Haven would allow them to ship Irish troops to England.
+In addition, the local Parliamentarian commanders, John Poyer and Rowland Laugharne, were viewed by the New Model commanders as unreliable.
+In July, they ordered 3,000 men under Colonel Thomas Horton to replace Laugharne, and secure these positions.

 The revolt began in Pembrokeshire, an area that had been controlled by Parliament since early 1643.
 Like their New Model colleagues, the soldiers had not been paid for months, and feared being disbanded without their wages.
 In early March 1648, both Poyer, Governor of Pembroke Castle, and Rice Powell, who held Tenby Castle, refused to hand them over to officers of the New Model, and were supported by Laugharne.

-What began as a dispute over pay turned political when the Parliamentarian mutineers made contact with Charles.
+What began as a dispute over pay turned political when the mutineers made contact with Charles.
 Conversely, most former Royalists had been released after swearing not to bear arms against Parliament, and thus did not participate, one exception being Sir Nicholas Kemeys, who held Chepstow Castle for the king.
 By the end of April, Laugharne had assembled around 8,000 troops, and was marching on Cardiff.

 Horton initially moved on Carmarthen, but then had to put down an uprising in Brecon, before occupying Cardiff and quartering his troops in and around St Fagans, west of the town.
 Learning that reinforcements led by Oliver Cromwell were on their way, Laugharne decided to attack Horton before they could arrive.
-Although Horton's 3,000 men were outnumbered, many of the 8,000 rebels were poorly trained and little match for experienced veterans.
+Although Horton's 3,000 men were outnumbered, up to half of Laugharne's force were poorly trained and equipped, proving to be little match for experienced veterans.